 This Cherry Pie recipe is easy to make from scratch.
-With a flaky pie crust and a sweet, juicy filling made of fresh cherries, this homemade pie is so delicious you’ll want to go back for a second slice.
+With a flaky pie crust and a sweet fresh cherry filling, this homemade pie is completely irresistible!

-If I had to choose a favorite pie, it would be classic apple pie.
-But this cherry pie and my homemade blackberry pie are also at the very top of my favorites list.
+When cherries are in season, it’s time to make pie!
 Fresh cherries make the best pie filling in this homemade cherry pie.
 It’s sweet and juicy with a delicious hint of vanilla.

 Making this cherry pie is easy.
-Once you have the cherries pitted (I recommend using a cherry pitter because it makes the job quick and easy), the pie comes together quickly, even if you make a homemade crust.
+Once you have the cherries pitted (I’ll share my tips for pitting cherries below), the pie comes together quickly, even if you make a homemade crust.

 How to Make Cherry Pie

-This cherry pie filling is made with just a few simple ingredients:
+You don’t need much to make the flavor of fresh cherries shine!
+The cherry pie filling is made with just a few ingredients:

 - Fresh Cherries: Remove the stems and pits and halve the cherries.